apinzone/OS_HRV/README.md

 # ChronOS - Open Source HRV Analysis Platform

-A validated heart rate variability analysis toolkit for cardiovascular research and clinical applications.
+A validated, web-accessible, peak detection and heart rate variability toolkit for cardiovascular research.

 ChronOS was designed as a free, open-source research tool for physiological signals.
 This project began during my Ph.D. at Kent State University in an effort to overcome lack of user control in WinCPRS, a previously discontinued HRV and BRS analysis pipeline.
 Today, ChronOS has grown to include all commonly-implement time domain, frequency domain, and non-linear HRV metrics and includes scaffolding for BRS analysis.
-Our goal is to provide a web-accessible, validated, signal processing tool for researchers of any discipline.

 ## Validation Status - Manuscript in Review